madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 `:t id @Int` yields `Int -> Int`{.haskell}.

 This works as an alternative to using `::`{.haskell} when a type is ambiguous.
-Often it lets us get away with fewer parantheses and looks cleaner in general.
+Often it lets us get away with fewer parentheses and looks cleaner in general.

 What happens if there are multiple type variables?
 The applied type is unified with the first type variable.
 This is how term-level application works as well.